 As calls of "belay on" ring out, a group of harnessed climbers spider their way up two 40-foot-tall rock-climbing walls at Maggie Daley Park along Lake Michigan.
 Harnesses and ropes too limiting?
 Try bouldering (free-climbing near the wall's base).
 A Play Pyramid in the children's Play Garden caters to future climbers, who also wander among upside-down trees in an Enchanted Forest and unleash seafaring imaginations on a custom-built ship rigged with nets and the obligatory captain's wheel.

 Twelve access points along 2.7 miles of trail clue you in that this path isn't about going the distance.
 It's about hopping on and off to see the four northwest Chicago neighborhoods the path passes over.
 Yes, over.
 The elevated path follows an abandoned rail line to link numerous parks—some with new play areas and gardens.
 Lingering at cafes further immerses you in the neighborhoods.
-Try chifrijo (fried pork topped with black beans, rice, pico de gallo and avocado) at Irazú Costa Rican restaurant in Bucktown, or kick your legs up and enjoy a cocktail paired with dessert at Mindy's Hot Chocolate in Wicker Park.
+Try chifrijo (fried pork topped with black beans, rice, pico de gallo and avocado) at Irazú Costa Rican restaurant in Bucktown, or kick your legs up and enjoy artisanal pastries at Mindy's Bakery in Wicker Park.